Conferences & Events

 April 2014 - June 2015 - blended in person/online

 73 teams from all types of higher education institutions are participating in the second year of this 14-month long program.
 Librarians will each lead a campus team in developing and implementing an action learning project which examines the impact of the library on student success and contributes to assessment activities on campus.
-The online application was due in March.
-Stay tuned for more information in late 2014 about the third year of the program.
+The online application to participate in the third year of AiA (2015-2016) will be available in mid-January and due in early March 2015.
+An online open forum will take place in early February for those considering applying.
+Read more about how prospective applicants should prepare to apply for the third year.

 Tackling Textbook Costs Through Open Educational Resources: A Primer

 Join SPARC and the ARL/ACRL Institute for Scholarly Communication for this action-packed primer on how libraries can leverage OER for textbook affordability—and beyond.
 Learn from national experts, get inspired by successful projects, brainstorm with peers, and develop action plans.

 2015 Immersion Program - Practical Management for the Instruction CoordinatorThe 56th Annual RBMS Conference, Preserve the Humanities!
 Special Collections as Liberal Arts Laboratory

 March 25, 2015, Portland, Oregon